 Even though I had temporarily retired from competing in the sport of powerlifting and started playing semi-pro football, I was still training with the barbell and now the kettlebell.
 Putting into practice what I learned at the kettlebell cert with my barbell training made me a better football player, in both performance and injury prevention.

-Students attending the SFL need to not only be proficient in performing four kettlebell movements and they need to understand why.
+Students attending the SFL need to not only be proficient in performing four kettlebell movements; they need to understand why.
 This article will help share the why.

 The use of the hip hinge taught during the swing is imperative to the SFL student’s knowledge base.
 Understanding this key point will not only improve one’s deadlift progress, but it will save their back from injury.